Are you looking for a free baby blanket pattern to crochet?

 - how to make a tassel and secure the end tails

-- how to sew in the ends and put finishing touches for your crochet blanket
+- how to sew in the ends and put finishing touches for your moss stitch blanket

-How much yarn to buy for your crochet baby blanket
+How much yarn to buy for your moss stitch crochet baby blanket

 The whole blanket is crocheted in moss stitch which is beginner-friendly crochet stitch and is perfect for DIY baby blanket patterns as it looks the same on both sides.
 Moss Stitch sometimes also called “Crochet Granite Stitch”.
 If you want to repeat the exact look of our featured blanket, you’d need to get Vanna’s Choice Lion Brand Yarn: 3 skeins in white and 1 skein each in sage, grey marble, and silver heather.